sammcj/recommendarr/README.md

 - [Radarr](https://radarr.video/) - For the API that enables movie recommendations
 - [Plex](https://www.plex.tv/) - For the API that provides watch history data
 - [Jellyfin](https://jellyfin.org/) - For the API that provides additional watch history data
+- [Tautulli](https://tautulli.com/) - For the API that provides detailed Plex watch statistics
 - [OpenRouter](https://openrouter.ai/docs/quickstart) - For the API that powers AI-based suggestions